poppingtonic/ice/docs/index.md

 def make_subquestion_prompt(question: str) -> str:
     return f"""Decompose the following question into 2-5 subquestions that would help you answer the question.
+Make the questions stand alone, so that they can be answered without the context of the original question.

 Question: "{question}"
 Subquestions: